What are the odds?

 Author: David J. Hand

+We are always involved in math by playing like 666 Casino games or slot machines.
+In a game, there’s no such thing as luck, it all depends on how you understand the game’s algorithm.
 We’re not very good at math.
 It’s hard to say exactly why, but humans don’t seem to have much of an innate aptitude for statistical concepts like probability, chance or randomness.
 While language seems to be our species’ forte, we’re easily tripped up or fooled when really large numbers enter the argument, much to the benefit of the gambling and insurance industries.
 This numerical ineptitude might explain why humans seem so willing to believe in superstition, miracles and the paranormal.
 Undeterred, like a mathematical Sisyphus, statistician David J. Hand OBE strives mightily to correct these misperceptions in The Improbability Principle.

 Before the scientific understanding of chance started to take hold in the 17th century, unusual coincidences or rare events – even a lucky roll of the dice – were typically attributed to the gods.
 While our understanding of the natural world has developed considerably since then, we’re still easily amazed by the seemingly miraculous coincidences that arise from time to time.
 Attempting to correct this basic misunderstanding of the world, Hand – an emeritus professor of mathematics at Imperial College London – has developed the Improbability Principle in order to explain why rare and unusual events are bound to happen every day.
 So many things happen throughout the world each day that some of them are sure to be so unusual as to appear miraculous or supernatural.
 It would actually be more unusual if there was a day when nothing strange happened.